Jury find obsessed and jealous man guilty of murdering former lover

 Rohit Deepak Singh, 42, was on trial in the High Court at Auckland for the murder of Arishma Singh (Chand) last November.

-He lay-in-wait at her house with a large kitchen knife before stabbing her in a "brutal and prolonged attack".
+He lay in wait at her house with a large kitchen knife before stabbing her in a "brutal and prolonged attack".

+It took the jury little more than 40 minutes of deliberating to reach a unanimous verdict today after the lengthy trial of about a month.

-The motive, Crown prosecutor Claire Robertson told the court, was Rohit Singh's obsession and infatuation with Arishma, who did not want to continue a secret sexual relationship.
+The motive for the murder, Crown prosecutor Claire Robertson had told the court, was Rohit Singh's obsession and infatuation with Arishma, who did not want to continue a secret sexual relationship.

-Arishma, a 24-year-old mum of one, was found dead in her Maich Rd house in Manurewa after her parents Rakesh and Aradhana Singh returned home during the early hours of November 12.
+Arishma was a 24-year-old mum of one and was found dead in her Maich Rd house in Manurewa after her parents Rakesh and Aradhana Singh returned home during the early hours of November 12.

 Shortly after her death, the Herald revealed that Arishma, who was born and educated in Fiji, was at a friend's birthday party and was killed soon after returning to her home with her boyfriend.